-- a.
-Do not force the power tool.
+- 1. Do not force the power tool.
 Use the correct power tool for your application.
-The correct power tool will do the job better and safer at the rate for which it was designed. - b.
+The correct power tool will do the job better and safer at the rate for which it was designed. - 2.
 Do not use the power tool if the switch does not turn it on and off.
-Any power tool that cannot be controlled with the switch is dangerous and must be repaired.

-- c.
-Disconnect the plug from the power source and/or remove the battery pack, if detachable, from the power tool before making any adjustments, changing accessories, or storing power tools.

-Such preventive safety measures reduce the risk of starting the power tool accidentally. - d.
+Any power tool that cannot be controlled with the switch is dangerous and must be repaired. - 3.
+Disconnect the plug from the power source and/ or remove the battery pack, if detachable, from the power tool before making any adjustments, changing accessories, or storing power tools.
+Such preventive safety measures reduce the risk of starting the power tool accidentally. - 4.
 Store idle power tools out of the reach of children and do not allow persons unfamiliar with the power tool or these instructions to operate the power tool.
-Power tools are dangerous in the hands of untrained users. - e.
+Power tools are dangerous in the hands of untrained users. - 5.
 Maintain power tools and accessories.
 Check for misalignment or binding of moving parts, breakage of parts and any other condition that may affect the power tool's operation.
 If damaged, have the power tool repaired before use.
-Many accidents are caused by poorly maintained power tools. - f.
+Many accidents are caused by poorly maintained power tools. - 6.
 Keep cutting tools sharp and clean.
-Properly maintained cutting tools with sharp cutting edges are less likely to bind and are easier to control. - g.
+Properly maintained cutting tools with sharp cutting edges are less likely to bind and are easier to control. - 7.
 Use the power tool, accessories and tool bits etc. in accordance with these instructions, taking into account the working conditions and the work to be performed.
-Use of the power tool for operations different from those intended could result in a hazardous situation. - h.
-Keep handles and grasping surfaces dry, clean and free from oil and grease.
+Use of the power tool for operations different from those intended could result in a hazardous situation.

+8. Keep handles and grasping surfaces dry, clean and free from oil and grease.
 Slippery handles and grasping surfaces do not allow for safe handling and control of the tool in unexpected situations.

-5. Service
+Service

-- a.
 Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained. - Maintain labels and nameplates on the tool.
-These carry important safety information.
-If unreadable or missing, contact Harbor Freight Tools for a replacement. - 6.
-Safety instructions for all operations - a.
-Wear ear protectors when Impact drilling.
-Exposure to noise can cause hearing loss. - b.
+This will ensure that the safety of the power tool is maintained.

+Safety instructions for all operations

+- 1. Wear ear protectors when Impact drilling.
+Exposure to noise can cause hearing loss. - 2.
 Use the auxiliary handle(s).
-Loss of control can cause personal injury. - c.
+Loss of control can cause personal injury. - 3.
 Brace the tool properly before use.
-This tool produces a high output torque and without properly bracing the tool during operation, loss of control may occur resulting in personal injury.
+This tool produces a high output torque and without properly bracing the tool during operation, loss of control may occur resulting in personal injury. - 4.

-- d.
 Hold the power tool by insulated gripping surfaces, when performing an operation where the cutting accessory or fasteners may contact hidden wiring or its own cord.
-Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - e.
+Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - a.
 Let bit cool before touching, changing or adjusting it.
-Bits heat up dramatically while in use, and can burn you. - f.
+Bits heat up dramatically while in use, and can burn you. - b.
 If the drill bit jams, release the Trigger immediately; drill torque can cause injury or break bit.

-7. Safety Instructions when using long drill bits
+Safety Instructions when using long drill bits

-- a.
-Never operate at higher speed than the maximum speed rating of the drill bit.
-At higher speeds, the bit is likely to bend if allowed to rotate freely without contacting the workpiece, resulting in personal injury. - b.
+- 1. Never operate at higher speed than the maximum speed rating of the drill bit.
+At higher speeds, the bit is likely to bend if allowed to rotate freely without contacting the workpiece, resulting in personal injury. - 2.
 Always start drilling at low speed and with the bit tip in contact with the workpiece.

-At higher speeds, the bit is likely to bend if allowed to rotate freely without contacting the workpiece, resulting in personal injury. - c.
+At higher speeds, the bit is likely to bend if allowed to rotate freely without contacting the workpiece, resulting in personal injury. - 3.
 Apply pressure only in direct line with the bit and do not apply excessive pressure.
 Bits can bend causing breakage or loss of control, resulting in personal injury.

-8. Silicosis Safety Measures
+Silicosis Safety Measures